 2) Teach a minimum of one Police, EMS or Security Cyclist Course every 24 months and submitting all required coursework to IPMBA in a timely manner.

 Review the pre-requisites carefully, complete the application, and submit the following items to IPMBA Headquarters.

-- Your completed IPMBA Instructor application packet (printed legibly or typed).
+- Your completed IPMBA Instructor Application and Cycling Experience Questionnaire (printed legibly or typed).

-- The IPMBA Instructor Application Instructor Recommendation Form (included in the packet), completed by the IPMBA Instructor who conducted the course that you attended.
+- The IPMBA Instructor Application Recommendation Form (included in the application packet), completed by the IPMBA Instructor who administered the written and practical tests.

 - Other documentation (letters, certifications, etc.) that you feel would support your application (optional).